aki77/activestorage-validator/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/aki77/activestorage-validator.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-**CONTRIBUTORS:** Please feel free to add additional translation files into `app/config/locales` gem folder
+**CONTRIBUTORS:** Please feel free to make your pull request in order to add additional translation files into `app/config/locales` gem folder

 ## License